Lesson Plan - Get It!

 Here are some silly examples to try to help you remember.
 Try to picture each one in your mind:

-- Positive This slope goes up hill from left to right.
-This slope will always be a positive number (You made it UP the mountain.
-That's a POSITIVE thing!).
+This slope goes uphill from left to right.
+This slope will always be a positive number.
+(You made it UP the mountain.
+That's a POSITIVE thing!)

-- Negative This slope goes downhill from left to right.
-This slope will always be a negative number (You fell DOWN the mountain.
-That is a NEGATIVE thing!).
+This slope goes downhill from left to right.
+This slope will always be a negative number.
+(You fell DOWN the mountain.
+That is a NEGATIVE thing!)

-- Zero This slope is a horizontal line where the slope = 0 (There are ZERO mountains to climb when the ground is just FLAT).
+This slope is a horizontal line where the slope = 0.
+(There are ZERO mountains to climb when the ground is just FLAT!)

-- Undefined slope This means there is no slope and the line is vertical.
-This happens when there is a 0 in the denominator (You are UNable to climb the mountain because it is just a straight up-and-down cliff!).
+This means there is no slope, and the line is vertical.
+This happens when there is a 0 in the denominator.
+(You are UNable to climb the mountain because it is just a straight up-and-down cliff!)

-It is great to be able to look at a picture and say if a slope is positive, negative, zero, or undefined, but even better to be able to count or find what the slope is in number form.
+It is great to be able to look at a picture and say if a slope is positive, negative, zero, or undefined.
+However, it is even better to be able to count or find what the slope is in number form.